 Teachers work with students in large, small and individual settings to ensure that learning styles are met and individual strengths and needs are addressed.
 Social understanding and community building are achieved through the caring School Communities curriculum, which is being implemented in every middle school classroom district-wide.
-Teachers observe and record each student's progress over time through numerous formative assessments and summative assessments such as DIBELS, i-Ready, IXL, and district-wide writing prompts.
+Teachers observe and record each student's progress over time through numerous formative assessments and summative assessments such as DIBELS, i-Ready, and IXL.